 Matt: The Father has a will.
 The Son has a will.
 They each have wills.
 Jesus isn't just flesh.
-He is God incarnate, the Word incarnate, the Word who was WITH God (John 1:1,14).
+He is God incarnate, the Word incarnate, the Word who was WITH God (John 1:1, 14).
 The Son speaks TO the Father.
 They converse.
 They have identities.
 But you mix them up.
 You have the Son be something that is or isn't God in flesh.
-He is somehow the flesh talking to the spirit as if the flesh has its own personality that can communicate.
-Is Jesus neither or both sprit and flesh?
-You divide him up into parts and have one part talk to another.
+He is somehow the flesh talking to the Spirit as if the flesh has its own personality that can communicate.
+Is Jesus neither or both Spirit and flesh?
+You divide Him up into parts and have one part talk to another.
 Is this what it means to be a man? to have your flesh actually SPEAK out loud to your SPIRIT that is in a different location?
 That makes no sense at all.

 At this point, he stopped posting.
 It was probably because he was getting frustrated trying to explain the same thing to me.
 But, he could not see that he wasn't making any sense at all.
 He just tried to say that God had different hats.
 But, that makes no sense since there are attributes of personhood in each of the Father, Son, and Holy Spirit.